ternaustralia/cmrset-examples/tds-examples/python/README.md

 ### Running the Container

-To run the container you can then issue commands similar to the following:
+To run the container you can then issue commands similar to the following (refer to available parameters in the parent readme):

 ```shell
 docker run --rm ^